 Fire Emblem goes Musou!
 Nintendo only revealed a little footage of Fire Emblem Warriors, showing Chrom cutting through crowds of indistinguishable soldiers, but with a release date of Fall 2017, we’re bound to get more information, including other playable characters, by next E3.

 We don’t have any real information for the upcoming Fire Emblem beyond that it’s coming and they’re aiming for 2018.
+That didn’t stop me from coming up with 15 ideas that I hope make the new game.

 NON-FIRE EMBLEM GAMES